Sam Gannon: World Series Cricket and Test Selection

-When World Series Cricket happened he was recalled to the West Australian side. and had a strong season.
+When World Series Cricket happened he was recalled to the West Australian side and had a strong season.
 He took four wickets against NSW and 4/70 against India.

-He was called into the Australian side for the second Test against India replacing an injured Alan Hurst.
+He was called into the Australian side for the second Test against India, replacing an injured Alan Hurst.

 He took 3/84 and 4/77 (including a spell of 4/13), helping Australia win by two wickets.
 This effort meant Gannon kept his place for the next two Tests.

-He took only four wickets over the next two Tests, both of which Australia dropped.
-Gannon was dropped for the 5th Test against India and subsequent tour of West Indies in favour of Ian Callen.
-According to one report, "Gannon captured 11 wickets at 32.82 in his three Tests, but most of his victims were tailenders, and the top order Indian batsmen seldom experienced difficulty against him.."
+He took only four wickets over the next two Tests, both of which Australia lost.
+Gannon was dropped for the 5th Test against India and the subsequent tour of West Indies in favour of Ian Callen.
+According to one report, "Gannon captured 11 wickets at 32.82 in his three Tests, but most of his victims were tailenders, and the top order Indian batsmen seldom experienced difficulty against him."

 At the beginning of the 1978–79 season, selector Neil Harvey said Gannon was a prospect for Test selection.
 However he was not picked and the season turned out to be his last.